How do I apply for a library card?

-Your WCCLS library card also enables you to get a free library card at any Oregon libraries that participate in the Oregon Passport Program.
+Your WCCLS library card also enables you to get a free library card at any Oregon libraries participating in the Oregon Library Passport Program.
 Find a list of participating libraries here.
 To get a card at a participating Oregon Passport library, simply show your WCCLS library card, and whatever identification the library requires to get a card at their library.
 This is usually photo ID with a proof of address.

-Checkout limits, loan periods, etc. vary, and are determined by each Passport library.
+Checkout limits, loan periods, etc. vary, and are determined by each Passport Library.